"If you want to live, if you want your friends and family to live, I expect you to do more than survive it. I expect you to skin them alive."

 The sweet: Harry, and by extension Mab, have now got their hands on four VERY powerful artifacts that will be vital in fighting the Outsiders- and Harry thinks that Nicodemus was probably really after one of the artefacts Harry now has, making his gaining the Grail more like a consolation prize.
 Furthermore, there is finally a new Knight of the Cross to protect the world.
 Nicodemus' political power is broken, his lieutenant is dead, the Coins of two of his allied Fallen are locked in Hades' vault and his squires have deserted him, no longer convinced of his total power and fortitude.
 Harry has reconnected with Maggie and the "parasite" is no longer a pressing health risk- in fact, it's now a new, very powerful ally that's firmly on Harry's side.
 Harry and Murphy are well on their way to getting together, too.
 Finally, the Carpenters, Harry, and Murphy are all now freaking RICH.

-The bitter is that, despite the beating he took, Nicodemus succeeded in his (stated) goal and is now in possession of the Holy Grail.
+The bitter is that, despite the beating he took, Nicodemus succeeded in his (stated) goal, is now in possession of the Holy Grail, and has every reason to pursue a very brutal and personal vendetta against Harry, and given how effectively he was able to do so, Nicodemus has deduced that Harry too has a child.
 Murphy is facing months of physical recovery and will likely never be able to kick ass like she used to.
 Finally, Molly would appear to no longer be fully (or even mostly) human.

 Boring, but Practical: In Hades' vault, Anna Valmont goes right for the fountain of diamonds, filling her sack from the spout.
 She chose them over the gold and other treasures because they had the highest value for their weight and would be easy to move once they got back home.